IBM/SalesEnablement-SterlingDataExchange-L3/docs/DemoPreparation-CloudShell.md

 !!! warning "This will take approximately 10 minutes"
     This command will take approximately 10 minutes to complete.

-??? tip "Monitor events in OpenShift web console"
+??? tip "Optional: monitor events in the OpenShift web console"
     Use the OpenShift web console to monitor the **b2bi** project events and pod creation.
     ![](_attachments/OSEventsB2Bi.png)